-Early on, Herring (1950) had proposed a unifying framework to understand sintering by various mechanisms for (non-inertial) material transport, depending on the material and on temperature.
+Early on, Herring (1950) had proposed a unifying framework to understand sintering by various mechanisms for (noninertial) material transport, depending on the material and the temperature.
 For example, at lower temperatures the bulk material becomes solid, and atoms can no longer move in it.
-Instead, transport is dominated by loosely bound atoms moving around the surface, driven by surface tension (cf. Fig. 1(viii)).
+Instead, transport is dominated by loosely bound atoms moving around the surface, driven by surface tension (cf. Figure 1b).
 As a result, the timescale and coalescence exponents are very different from those for viscous flow.
 Without going into the detailed physics of various possible transport mechanisms, the coalescence dynamics can be deduced from dimensional analysis.
-For example, in the case of viscous flow, transport is driven by surface tension $\gamma$ and damped by viscosity $\eta$ , thus involving a characteristic velocity $\gamma/\eta$ and a timescale $\tau_v = R\eta/\gamma$ .
-As another example, in mean curvature flow (covered below) the normal velocity $\sim A\kappa$ , where $\kappa$ is the mean curvature of the interface; such flows thus involve a transport coefficient $[A]=m^2/s$ , and the associated timescale becomes $\tau = R^2/A$ .
-Generalizing to different modes of (overdamped) transport, the dynamics involves a transport coefficient $[A]=m^n/s$ , that naturally gives a timescale $\tau_n = R^n/A$ .
-Power-law fluids driven by surface tension also fall in this class, with $n = 1/n_f$ .
+For example, in the case of viscous flow, transport is driven by surface tension γ and damped by viscosity η , thus involving a characteristic velocity γ/η and a timescale $\tau_v = R\eta/\gamma$.
+Another example, in mean curvature flow (covered below), is the normal velocity $\sim A\kappa$, where κ is the mean curvature of the interface; such flows thus involve a transport coefficient [A] = m2/s, and the associated timescale becomes $\tau = R^2/A$.
+Generalizing to different modes of (overdamped) transport, the dynamics involves a transport coefficient [A] = mn/s, which naturally gives a timescale $\tau_n = R^n/A$.
+Power-law fluids driven by surface tension also fall in this class, with $n = 1/n_f$.